Charlie Kirk’s 'renting class' prophecy resurfaces as Trump, Mamdani focus on affordability

 "A permanent renting class in this country is the prerequisite... for radical politics that nobody wants to see," Kirk warned.

-He argued that without an "ownership economy," young voters have no stake in the system.
+He argued that without an "ownership economy," young voters had no stake in the system.
 "When you own stuff, you're less likely to burn down Wendy's and vote for candidates like Zohran Mamdani," he famously said.

 WEST PALM BEACH, FLORIDA—JULY 26: Charlie Kirk, who founded Turning Point USA, speaks before former President Donald Trump's arrival during a Turning Point USA Believers Summit conference at the Palm Beach Convention Center on July 26, 2024 in West Palm Beach, Florida.
 Trump had earlier in the day met with Israeli Prime Minister Benjamin Netanyahu at Mar-a-Lago.
 (Photo by Joe Raedle/Getty Images)